 Personally, I didn’t have any need to book a hotel, although I suppose it could be convenient to have all of your travel reservations in one place.
 From the limited research I did, it seemed the prices Allegiant listed were in line with other travel sites.
 I should also note that, unlike some other sites I’ve encountered, Allegiant made it really simple to decline these extra services and get to the good stuff, as it were.
 So, three clicks later, I was ready to enter my info.

 Entering passenger info

 This next step is fairly straightforward.
-Here you’ll enter your name, birthdate, e-mail and other information that’s usually required by air travelers.
+Here you’ll enter your name, birth date, e-mail and other information that’s usually required of air travelers.
 For those with special needs or who want to travel with their pets, this is also where you can make those arrangements.
 As I’ve since learned, this is also where you can enter your known traveler number if you’re a TSA Pre✓ or Global Entry member.

 Choosing your seat

 After you select your flights, make it through the additional services sections, and enter your traveler info, the next step in the Allegiant booking process is to select your seat — or not.
 Unlike many carriers, Allegiant’s system allows you to either pre-select a seat and incur an additional fee or have a seat assigned to you at check-in without a fee.
 Additionally, the various seats have different values assigned to them.
 For example, a window seat at the front of the plane with extra legroom might be close to $30 while a middle seat toward the back of the plane might only be $12 or so.